Nirmal Kumar Mukarji: Recommendation to end the IAS

 He came to the view that the IAS is inappropriate for India.
 He wrote in 1994: "Bureaucratic arrangements must fall in line with the multi-layered character of the polity.
 The central, state and local government bureaucracies must, therefore, be placed squarely under the control of the elected rulers at each level.
 A suitable way needs to be found to close the IAS shop."
 He was supported in this by B.D.
 Pande, ICS (1938), also a former Cabinet Secretary.

 After retirement

 Following his retirement, he wrote occasionally for The Statesman, The Hindu, Mainstream, Seminar, and Frontline magazine.
 He continued to take considerable interest in issues of bureaucratic reform, administrative devolution, and the affairs of Punjab (India).
-Soon after he retired, he joined the Centre for Policy Research in New Delhi, where he worked on Panchayati Raj and issues of federalisms for some years in the mid-1980s, as Rajiv Gandhi put into motion plans for increasing the degree of administrative power assigned to those village-level organisations.
+Soon after he retired, he joined the Centre for Policy Research in New Delhi, where he worked on Panchayati Raj and issues of federalism for some years in the mid-1980s, as Rajiv Gandhi put into motion plans for increasing the degree of administrative power assigned to those village-level organisations.
 He also contributed to the Oral History Project at Teen Murti Library, Delhi.